 Bitcoin, recognized as the original and most valuable cryptocurrency, has recently been in the spotlight due to a surge in price, reaching unprecedented levels.
 Although the extreme volatility may grab attention, it does not position Bitcoin as the optimal option for investors seeking a stable means of preserving value.
 Yet, what exactly is this enigmatic digital currency, and how does it operate?
 Let’s find out.

-The domain name bitcoin.org was registered on August 18, 2008.
-On October 31, 2008, a link to Satoshi Nakamoto’s paper Bitcoin: A Peer-to-Peer Electronic Cash System was posted to a cryptography mailing list.
-Nakamoto created the bitcoin software as open-source code and released it in January 2009.
+The registration of the domain name bitcoin.org took place on August 18, 2008.
+Shortly after, on October 31, 2008, Satoshi Nakamoto shared a link to their paper titled “Bitcoin: A Peer-to-Peer Electronic Cash System” on a cryptography mailing list.
+Nakamoto developed the bitcoin software as open-source code and made it available to the public in January 2009.

-What is Bitcoin
+What is Bitcoin?

 How Bitcoin works